ofilemfetane10/ode-data-engine/README.md

 Upload a CSV or Excel file and ODE will automatically:

-- Detect rows, columns, missing values
+- detect rows, columns, and missing values
-- Infer column types (numeric, categorical, date, ID-like)
+- infer column types (numeric, categorical, date, ID-like)
-- Generate **curated charts** (not chart spam)
+- generate **curated charts** (not chart spam)
-- Flag potential outliers or risky distributions
+- flag potential outliers or risky distributions
-- Answer natural-language questions like:
+- answer natural-language questions like:
   - *“What stands out?”*
   - *“Top values by column”*
   - *“Any missing data issues?”*